 Don’t worry about Internet trolls leaving a bunch of nasty comments to discourage your customers.
 You can choose which comments will appear on your website.
 My colleague Tom described the live customer testimonials in greater detail, and I hope you’ll enjoy the read.

 When it comes to customer retention, half of the success comes from effective communication.
 The recipe for success is simply to listen to your clients.

 The more you communicate, the better chance of building a long-lasting relationship.
 Customers will feel attached to your business, improving your chances of retaining them.

 What’s more, you’ll get to know your clients better, which means you’ll be able to meet their needs more accurately.
-You can develop a product or service your customers actually need.
+You can develop a product or service your customers need.
 That’s a competitive advantage you can’t pass on.

 That’s how we got an idea for our latest feature – Locations.
-Our Customer Success Team had been repeatedly asked about this filter, so our IT department developed and released it just a few weeks ago.
+Our Customer Success Team had repeatedly been asked about this filter, so our IT department developed and released it just a few weeks ago.
 Now if you want to see where they are talking about your brand, you just set up the filter, and voila!
 A list of countries appears in your analysis tab.

 Increase Customer Retention to Build a Sustainable Business